 Craniofacial anomalies include a wide spectrum of malformations.
 They may be clinically relevant as such, but they may also be associated with other congenital anomalies or be part of a syndrome.
 Evaluation of the face is indeed an important part of the clinical genetic examinations performed postnatally.
 Therefore, any time a fetal anomaly is identified during an antenatal US scan, the diagnostic workup should include a detailed examination of the fetal face.
 Apart from obvious malformations, a prenatal sonogram may also identify subtle dysmorphisms that may be crucial for a definitive diagnosis.

 Prenatal sonographic diagnosis of craniofacial anomalies is possible in early gestation.1,2,3,4,5 The diagnostic accuracy of referral centers in the investigation of selected patients at increased risk is quite high,2,3,4,5,6 whereas the sensitivity of standard examinations of low-risk patients is low, in the range of 20% to -40%, with a general tendency to recognize facial malformations associated with other anomalies and to miss the isolated ones.7,8,9,10 However, until a few years ago, most national guidelines for the standard examination of fetal anatomy suggested only demonstration of the orbits and the eyes.
 More recently, the recommendations include visualization of the nose, lips, and chin, with an expected positive impact on the detection of craniofacial anomalies.

 IMAGING OF THE FETAL FACE

 With two-dimensional (2D) US, a combination of planes must be used to assess facial anomalies.1,3,6 Midgestation is probably the most favorable time to evaluate the fetal face.
 However, many details of facial anatomy can be identified as early as 11 postmenstrual weeks.
-In the third trimester, the examination ...
+In the third trimester, ...